tyo-yo/cookiecutter-mlpoc/{{ cookiecutter.project_slug }}/README.md

 poetry install
 ```

+2. Create your own .env file and put your secret information like API key

-5. Get your code on!
+3. Get your code on!
    * Your main component like model should be under ``{{ cookiecutter.project_slug }}/``
    * Visualization like data analysis can be made by jupyter notebook: ``notebooks/``
    * Dataset should be on cloud like AWS S3 or Google Storage for reproducibility